bcgov/digital-trust-toolkit/applications/application-Envirochem.md

-## Envirochem Digital Credential Ecosystem Framework
+## Envirochem Governance Framework

 # 1. Primary Document

 ## 1.1.
 Introduction

-TBD - Verifiable Credentials Ecosystem Governance Framework is a Layer Four Ecosystem Governance Framework of the Trust Over IP Foundation (ToIP).
+This document articulates the governance framework for Envirochem as an issuer of a verifiable credential [(layer four application of the Trust Over IP Foundation (ToIP) model)](https://www.trustoverip.org/wp-content/toip-model/).

-*** Terms of Use
+The development of this documentation follows the governance framework created by the [Trust over IP Foundation (ToIP)](https://trustoverip.org/) [Governance Metamodel Specification](https://trustoverip.org/wp-content/uploads/ToIP-Governance-Metamodel-Specification-V1.0-2022-12-21.pdf) created by the [Governance Stack Working Group (GSWG)](https://wiki.trustoverip.org/display/HOME/Governance+Stack+Working+Group).

 These materials are made available under and are subject to the [Creative Commons Attribution 4.0 International license](http://creativecommons.org/licenses/by/4.0/legalcode).